The Ultimate Guide to Hip Replacement

 Although no two patients are the same, the recovery time for a hip replacement will take quite some time; generally between three and six months when you will be able to resume normal activities.
 Your surgeon will assure you that you will get out of your recovery what you put in - in other words, a positive mental attitude, a strong support network and becoming a diligent and active participant will help speed up your recovery and give you a more successful outcome.

-Soon after your discharge, you should be able to give up major pain relief, perhaps exchanging it for over-the-counter painkillers and manage a full night of sleep.
+Soon after your discharge, you should be able to give up major pain relief, perhaps exchanging it for over-the-counter painkillers and managing a full night of sleep.
 When you no longer need a walking aid, you can start to walk around the house and if you’re feeling adventurous, outdoors for a couple of blocks without resting and hopefully pain-free.
-Exercise will reduce stiffness of joints, make the muscles stronger and improve range of motion.
+Exercise will reduce stiffness of joints, make the muscles stronger, and improve the range of motion.

 Long-term recovery from hip replacement involves the healing of all surgical wounds and internal soft tissue and a gradual return to normal activities.
 You should also be starting to feel ‘normal’ again.
 It’s recommended that you allow around three to six months for this but as with all medical procedures, this may vary.